Narrow-gauge railways in former French Morocco: Dar Caid Tounssi–El Jadida

-As mentioned earlier, one penetration line from Dar Caïd Tounsi to El Jadida (Magazan) was built from the Casablanca–Marrakech line.
-This branch line, opened in early 1928 gave the shortest possible outlet to the Atlantic Ocean from Marrakech.
+As mentioned earlier, one penetration line from Dar Caïd Tounsi to El Jadida (Magazan) was built from the Casablanca–Marrakesh line.
+This branch line, opened in early 1928 gave the shortest possible outlet to the Atlantic Ocean from Marrakesh.
 But at El Jadida the port facilities were poor and primitive.

-When the standard-gauge railway from Machraa Ben Abbou to Marrakech was opened in July 1928 the narrow-gauge line between Ben Guerir and Marrakech was closed.
+When the standard-gauge railway from Machraa Ben Abbou to Marrakesh was opened in July 1928 the narrow-gauge line between Ben Guerir and Marrakesh was closed.
 But its northern part, the Casablanca–Berrechid line, where the new standard gauge line runs parallel with the 52 km long narrow-gauge Dar Caïd Tounsi–El Jadida line, remained open until the new 142 km long standard-gauge line from Ben Guerir to Safi was opened on 7 May 1936.

 Rabat–Tiflet–Khemisset

 The next penetration line was the 95 km Rabat–Tiflet–Khemisset gauge line running east of Rabat.
 This line had only a local importance but it made it possible to move the local products as well as the inhabitants in the morning train of the provincial capital to Rabat and their return during the same evening.

 In addition a short branch line near Rabat was built from Bir–Tam–Tam to just built Abermoumou military garrison.
 This branch was completed in 1925.

-There were in the early 1920s many local resistance against the French colonial administration in Morocco.
-Especially in the north, where Rif Cabyles rebels under leadership of Abd El-Krim, who did not recognise the Sultan's position as ruler of all Morocco and demanded an independent state for Cabyles.
-This led to open revolt in 1925–1926 against the French and Sultan of Morocco.
-By the time there were 325.000 French soldiers trying to pacify the Rif unrest and revolts in the French Zone of Morocco.
-World War I delayed the construction of the standard-gauge Chemin de Fer de Tanger a Fes.
-This, and the unrest in Rif area made the French to build a gauge railways.
+In the early 1920s, widespread local resistance emerged against the French colonial administration in Morocco, particularly in the north.
+There, Riffian rebels under the leadership of Abd el-Krim, demanded an independent state in the Rif region.
+This led to open revolt against both the French and the Sultan of Moroccoin 1925–1926.
+At the height of the conflict, France deployed some 325,000 soldiers to pacify the Rif.

+The First World War had delayed the construction of the standard-gauge Chemin de Fer de Tanger a Fès.
+The ongoing unrest in the Rif, combined with the need for military logistics, led the French to build a railway network in the region.

 Kenitra–Mechra Bel Ksiri–Ain Dfali–Aïn Aïcha

-In 1922 first a railway line was built from Kenitra (Port Lyautey) to Mechra Bel Ksiri on the proposed Tanger–Fes Railway.
+In 1922 first a railway line was built from Kenitra (Port Lyautey) to Mechra Bel Ksiri on the proposed Tangier–Fez railway.
 This line was opened to traffic in 1923.

 With this narrow-gauge railway the French transferred troops and supplies during the Rif rebellion.

 In addition, after World War I the French extended the gauge narrow-gauge railway into the heart of Rif region, from Mechra Bel Ksiri to Ain Dfali (junction).
 The line was further extended to Maârif and Aïn Aïcha.

 The whole railway was closed by 1935, but its remnants were still visible in the 1950s.